 4) Again, you want the Noid light to blink consistently when cranking the engine over.
 This is a good signal.

-The Noid light set below is also nice too because it comes with two different IAC motor circuit testers which are good to see this same type of signal from the computer to the Idle Air Control motor on a conventional throttle body set up.
+5) Some Noid light sets come with two different IAC motor circuit testers which are good to see this same type of signal from the computer to the Idle Air Control motor on a conventional throttle body set up.